 As cases of COVID-19 surge to new records in cities across the United States, fear and uncertainty continue to plague the country, and healthcare workers are burning out.
 Now they may have even less time to recover as the CDC, concerned about hospital staffing shortages, just reduced the number of quarantine days required for healthcare workers who have tested positive for COVID.

-Lama Palden’s 2019 book Love on Every Breath, which offers a special Tonglen practice geared toward people facing pain, contains an eight-step practice as well as short practices that she calls “On-the-Spot” meditations.
-One such meditation is geared specifically toward caregivers to help them prevent burnout.
+Lama Palden—licensed psychotherapist, spiritual teacher, and coach—has a practice that can help healthcare workers or anyone battling burnout.
+Her 2019 book Love on Every Breath contains a 45-minute, eight-step Tonglen practice geared toward people facing pain, in addition to short practices that can be done on their own.
+One such “On-the-Spot” meditation is geared specifically toward caregivers to help them prevent burnout.

 “When we’re in some sort of helping profession or on the frontlines in some kind of a way, there’s something very sustaining that nourishes us if we can draw from a practice like this,” Palden says of the “On-the-Spot” meditation.
 “People that are in any kind of frontline position—whether they’re a cop, or a firefighter, a therapist, a priest, or something else—are taking in their situation and a tremendous amount of information.”

 The practice outlined in Love on Every Breath lets these caregivers rely not just on themselves but on the strength of an awakened being—Chenrezig, the Bodhisattva of Compassion, in the Tibetan tradition but Palden’s practice welcomes all faiths—as they process the experiences around them.